tablelandnetwork/docs/docs/playbooks/walkthroughs/sql-faqs.md

 ## Can I update _more than one_ table in a single transaction?

-Yes, mutating queries (inserts, updates, deletes) can only touch _one or more tables at a time_.
+Yes, mutating queries (inserts, updates, deletes) can touch _one or more tables at a time_.
 Keep in mind that if one of the statements fail, they all fail.

 ## Are all SQLite functions supported?